 We all know that fresh vegetables are an essential part of a healthy diet and important for strong, growing kids.
 Children (and their parents too!) should eat 3-5 servings of vegetables each day.
 However, parents also know that getting kids to try new foods, especially vegetables, can be a battle of wills.

 Real Mom Nutrition, a blog run by a mom and nutritionist, has great examples of what a full day’s servings of fruits and vegetables should look like for children in different age groups.
-But how do you know which vegetables will be a success with your family?
-When you’re shopping the produce stands your local farmers’ market, consider these kid-approved options.
+But how do you know which veggies will be a success with your family?
+When you’re shopping the produce stands your local farmers market, consider these kid-approved options for vegetables that kids will love.

-What Are the Best Vegetables for Kids to Try?
+What Are the Best Vegetables That Kids Will Love to Try?

 Best Dipper Vegetables: Cherry Tomatoes, Bell Peppers & Baby Carrots